Yujia-Wan/Text-Sentiment-Analysis-Framework/hw6-anonymous-atom-public/README.md

 >     - Use the service account key file in your environment
 >   - Install the gcloud CLI following https://cloud.google.com/sdk/docs/install.
 Different systems install it differently.
 >   - Initialize the gcloud CLI following https://cloud.google.com/sdk/docs/initializing.
+> - <strong>New York Times API</strong> (https://developer.nytimes.com/ for more details)
+>   - Create an account to [get started](https://developer.nytimes.com/get-started)
+>   - Sign in your account on developer.nytimes.com
+>   - Create a new app
+>   - Save your API key and place it in framework/plugin/data/NewYorkTimesDataPlugin.java where it says "fill in your key here"
 > - <strong>You are good to go</strong>
 ---